-An exploration of the real estate industry and technology that’s revolutionizing how we design, construct and use the built world.
+An exploration of the real estate industry and the technologies that’s revolutionizing how we design, construct and use the built world.

 But what are the technologies affecting this change and how are they being harnessed to create real benefits for different sectors of the real estate industry?
-And more importantly, what will be the outcome of this progress not only for the real estate industry but also for the world around us and the lives we live?
-Here we get under the skin of what digital transformation really means.
+And more importantly, what will be the outcome of this digitalization progress for the world around us and the lives we live?

 “Digital transformation is creating fundamental change across every facet of the real estate industry.”